swifty-labs/SLEssentials/README.md

 fallBackTitle - title will be shown when first authentication attempt is failed

-If cancelTitle and fallBackTitle set nil, system provides default title.
+If cancelTitle and fallBackTitle set to nil, system provides default title.

 ```swift
 let reason = "Confirm your fingerprint"